gnss-sdr/geniuss-place/_design-forces/12-reproducibility.md

      * the average antenna phase center relative to the antenna reference point (ARP) for each specific frequency band and satellite system,
      * the orientation of the antenna zero-direction as well as the direction of its vertical axis (bore-sight), if mounted tilted on a fixed station, or XYZ vector in a body-fixed system, in case of mounted on a moving platform (all units in meters).
      * If the antenna is physically apart from the front-end the cable category and length, as well as the connectors type, should be reported.
-  * In case of using a RF signal generator instead of live GNSS signals, its brand and model, as well as the complete set of configuration parameters, should be included in the experiment description.
+  * In case of using an RF signal generator instead of live GNSS signals, its brand and model, as well as the complete set of configuration parameters, should be included in the experiment description.
   * The radio-frequency front-end:
     * In Open Design: sharing of schematics, bill of materials, printed circuit board layout data, etc.
     * When using commercial devices: define brand, model and configuration.